khalilgreenidge/Inventory-Management-System/README.md

 Inventory Management System
 ------------------------
-This project contains my source files used to create an inventory management system while working as an IT Intern at the Higher Education Development Unit.
+This project contains my source files used to create an inventory management system while working as at the Higher Education Development Unit.
+The project was built to solve the problem of tracking the company's inventory in an efficient manner.
+Previously, their inventory and assets were tracked manually using pen and paper.
+With this project, they were then able to add, view, edit, tabulate and calculate all of their assets by category, total and item.
+In addition, users can request to borrow items (loaning) via a ticket request, and administrator could track, and approve loaned items with reminders and deadline to return the item.

-Featured:
+## Video Demonstration
+A video demonstration of how everything looks can be viewed [here](https://drive.google.com/file/d/0B_E7tBZ1zioFV2VuWHRwZVBTZWs/view?usp=sharing&resourcekey=0-cm-MwExQgAntoNjIh6252Q).

+Features:
 ----------------
 - Dashboard
 - Login